JieZzzoo/MIRGNet/README.md

 This repository is about the work of Multi-level Interactive Reverse guided network for Salient Object Detection in Optical Remote Sensing Images.
 The code is on the way......

 # Datasets
-The dataset utilized in this study can be accessed from [BaiDuYunlink](https://pan.baidu.com/s/1CO8xPhUwyuZ8uzVBiW0KSg) (code:MIRG). including ORSSD and EORSSD.
+The dataset utilized in this study can be accessed from [BaiDuYunlink](https://pan.baidu.com/s/1iP7KRFwkS6K4Hako1XQIgg) (code:2r9f). including ORSSD and EORSSD.

 # Saliency maps
-We provide saliency maps of our MIRGNet in [BaiDuYunlink](https://pan.baidu.com/s/17VbcRwQe4JwNIIKVFo9C9Q)(code:MIRG) on ORSSD and EORSSD.
+We provide saliency maps of our MIRGNet in [BaiDuYunlink](https://pan.baidu.com/s/1CO8xPhUwyuZ8uzVBiW0KSg)(code:MIRG) on ORSSD and EORSSD.

 ![image](https://github.com/JieZzzoo/MIRGNet/assets/66772134/30dce784-2a76-4bb4-85c9-c5c6da9520cb)